 Sattoriy regularly published reports critical of local authorities in the southern city of Termez and the wider Surkhondaryo region on his Telegram and YouTube accounts, both named Xalq Fikri (The People’s Opinion), and on his personal Facebook page, according to news reports and CPJ’s review of those pages.
-He has about 4,400 friends on Facebook, and his YouTube videos have received a total of about 1.1 million views.
+He had about 4,400 friends on Facebook, and his YouTube videos had received a total of about 1.1 million views.
 CPJ was unable to view his Telegram channel, which has been taken down.

-On January 30, 2021, a group of plainclothes police officers arrested Sattoriy near his home, where his family and parents also live, as captured by security footage of the arrest posted online by the U.S. Congress-funded Radio Free Europe/Radio Liberty’s Uzbek service, known locally as Radio Ozodlik.
+On January 30, 2021, a group of plainclothes police officers arrested Sattoriy near his home, where his family and parents also live, as captured by security footage of the arrest that was posted online by the U.S. Congress-funded Radio Free Europe/Radio Liberty’s Uzbek service, known locally as Radio Ozodlik.
 About 20 to 30 people who identified themselves as investigators from the local police department searched the house, confiscating several memory cards, two computers, and some papers from his office, the journalist’s father, Abdumannon Sattoriy, told CPJ.

 The following day, the Interior Ministry’s Investigations Department released a statement saying that the search followed a complaint from a local market owner, who alleged that Sattoriy had threatened to publish “negative” reporting about the market unless the owner replaced a phone that Sattoriy claimed had been damaged while filming there.